cocokoishi/TTS-for-silent-player/README.md

 ## 🚀 Features
 * **Ultra-Lightweight:** Only calls native system voice functions to keep CPU/RAM usage at a minimum.
 * **Simple Operation:** No complex configuration required—just run and speak.
-* **Focus Shortcut:** Optimized for VR/Desktop switching with a dedicated refocusing key.

 ## 📋 Prerequisites
 * **OS:** Windows PC.